naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">PrinterId</span> | String | ID of the printer to make active.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">IdAndAppearance</span> | Named&lt;String&gt; | ID of the printer to modify and the appearance to set.
+When ID or appearance are not provided, will use default ones.
+default | Boolean | Whether to make the printer the default one.
+Default printer will be subject of all the printer-related commands when `printer` parameter is not specified. hideOther | Boolean | Whether to hide all the other printers. pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified printer.
+Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen. visible | Boolean | Whether to show or hide the printer.

 </div>

 #### Example
 ```
-; Will activate `Dialogue` printer
+; Will make `Wide` printer default and hide any other visible printers.
-@printer Dialogue
+@printer Wide

-; Will active `Fullscreen` printer
+; Will assign `Right` appearance to `Bubble` printer, make is default,
+; position at the center of the screen and won't hide other printers.
-@printer Fullscreen
+@printer Bubble.Right pos:50,50 hideOther:false
 ```

 ## processInput